-You will be supported by at least four members of our team:
+You will be supported by at least five members of our team:

-- Managing Director, who guides the overall strategy of your institutional donor development efforts and provides ongoing support to your staff;
+- President, who guides the overall strategy of your institutional donor development efforts and provides ongoing support to the team;

 - Partnership Manager, who coordinates all deliverables, deadlines, and projects for your account;